semanticsean/ATAT/README.md

 📊 A/B+E Polling System: Includes the ABE script for creating synthetic polling systems, facilitating the generation of agent profiles and responses in structured formats.

+Looking for collaborators and sponsors, see contribute.md.

+supports personas and utility agents.

+Get a gut check

+Assemble a team when you can't afford

 # (@@) - ATAT - Email Client for AI Agents - 💪🏼🦾